MiriamCabadajova/PV239-iOS/README.md

 ## Second Assignment
 Create a mobile application with components such as UITabBarController, UINavigationController, UISlider, UITableView putting emphasis on UI and Auto Layout.

+## Flea Market
+Add item to a table with custom name and price, delete it by swiping left.